vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Add-VCFNetworkIPPool.md

 Add-VCFNetworkIPPool -id 917bcf8f-93e8-4b84-9627-471899c05f52 -networkid c2197368-5b7c-4003-80e5-ff9d3caef795 -ipStart 192.168.110.61 -ipEnd 192.168.110.64
 ```

-This example shows how create an IP Pool on the existing network of a network pool using the unique ID of the network pool, the unique ID of the network, and the start and end IP addresses for the new IP range.
+This example shows how create an IP pool on the existing network of a network pool using the unique ID of the network pool, the unique ID of the network, and the start and end IP addresses for the new IP range.

 ## Parameters